My personal goals examples from when I was a student, plus tons of other personal goal examples for students and high school seniors.

 Some things to think about (all in my free teen first job guide):

-- You’ll need to figure out if you are old enough to work
+- They’ll need to figure out if you are old enough to work

-- You’ll need to figure out how many hours you can work per week
+- They’ll need to figure out how many hours you can work per week

-- You’ll need to do a teen job hunt
+- They’ll need to do a teen job hunt

-Don’t forget that if you can’t get a traditional job right now, there are ways to make money on the side as a teen with these online apps that pay teenagers.
+Don’t forget that if they can’t get a traditional job right now, there are ways to make money on the side as a teen with these online apps that pay teenagers.

 Parents?
 Here’s my guide on money conversations to have with your child once they receive that first paycheck.